toxeek/eks_localstack/README.md

 $ make plan
 $ make apply
 ```
 As you see above, we use a Makefile and its targets as a wrapper to install the eks infrastructure.
+The targets of the Makefile are¨:
+1. init: initialises the tf code
+2. update: updates the modules used
+3. plan: does a terraform plan outputing to a local .tfstate file
+4. apply: applies the tf code in the .tfstate file created by the plan target